Haunt-o/AI-Dungeon-Context-Language/README.md

 &nbsp;

-### Full HCL Example
+### Full NaCL Example

-If the individual examples don't give you a good grasp on how all of the HCL format comes together, here's a full bit of context for a scenario:
+If the individual examples don't give you a good grasp on how all of the NaCL format comes together, here's a full bit of context for a scenario:
 ```
 [You]